This activated charcoal is not the kind found on your burnt toast!

 It has also been used successfully as an external poultice (mixed with baking soda and plantain) on brown recluse and other serious spider bites.

 Scientific experiments over many years attest to the effectiveness of charcoal as an antidote, both to humans and to animals.
 In one experiment, 100 times the lethal dose of Cobra venom was mixed with charcoal and injected into a laboratory animal.
 The animal was not harmed.
 In other experiments, arsenic and strychnine were mixed with charcoal and ingested by humans under laboratory conditions.
 The subjects survived even though the poison dosages were five to ten times the lethal dose.

-****14 capsules equals a tablespoon of powder.
+****14 capsules equals approximately 1 slightly rounded tablespoon of powder.
 It is best to take one to two tablespoons of powder in a small portion of water and followed with several glasses of water. (source)